SIE Exam Difficulty

 - Take practice exams and question banks to identify problem areas for re-studying.
 Aim for a mid-to-high 80s score consistently on the practice exams.

 - Take the practice SIE Exam offered by the FINRA Website – LINK.
-If you score a high 80 or above on that exam after doing so on the practice exams, you should be in great shape to take the test.
+The SIE Exam difficulty of the official FINRA test is pretty similar to the real thing – so if you score a high 80 or above on that exam after doing so on the practice exams, you should be in great shape.

 With that simple action plan, the SIE Exam is in your crosshairs!
 All you have to do is execute and you can pass.
 Good luck!